 Come on in and pull up a chair and join us for a simple Thanksgiving at the Cottage.

-On the menu is turkey, dressing, mashed potatoes with gravy, fresh baked bread and home canned cranberry relish and green beans, Oh! and pies, don’t forget the pies.
+On the menu is turkey, dressing, mashed potatoes with gravy, freshly baked bread, and home-canned cranberry relish and green beans, Oh! and pies, don’t forget the pies.

-The tree in the background is Grandma Cottage’s tree and it is decorated with all white lights and white snowflakes.
-The fireplace is swagged with small pumpkin garland to give it warmth.
+The tree in the background is Grandma Cottage’s tree and it is decorated with all-white lights and white snowflakes.
+The fireplace is swagged with a small pumpkin garland to give it warmth.
 There was soft Christmas music playing in the background.
 The dessert table has both pie and iced sugar cookies in the shapes of leaves and acorns.